 As each of us creates our reality from our personal collection of beliefs, so too is mass reality co-created from the commonly championed beliefs held by the majority.

 Our personal negatively perceived experiences are there to steer us into some form of self-examination, to have us meditate on any personal beliefs we hold that need addressing.

 Similarly, scaled up if you will, negatively perceived mass events are there to remind us of issues within our collective psychological structuring that we should take a serious look at—not only for the sake of humanity’s mental equilibrium, but also to be better prepared for taking the next step in our evolution.

 Awareness is a powerful thing.
 You will find that some of the issues discussed will have a more marked effect upon you as you contemplate them.
 This begins the process of “Self” discovery—knowing more about your Self and the elements within your personal belief systems that may stymie the full expression of who you are.

 The Blog may thus stir you into following up on what you are learning about your Self.

 You may then consider other things that are on offer on this website.
 The “OFFERINGS” page is the best place to start.
 This page has an ever increasing learning content on offer, some of which is free to download.

 Here’s how things work:

 I will write a new post periodically.
-I hope to be able to do this once every couple of weeks.
-However, quite when a mass event of significance occurs is unpredictable.
+I hope to be able to do this once a month, however, quite when a mass event of significance occurs is unpredictable.